 Pregnancy can be a difficult time for many women, and a good standard of reliable medical care is vital.
 Treatment for both mothers-to-be and their unborn babies is designed to keep both safe and well.
 It is a time at which many medical services and tests are offered, and being confident in their safety and effectiveness is very important.

-Can I Make a Claim for Medical Negligence?
+Can I Bring A Case For Medical Negligence?

 • Ante-natal negligence.
 Medical professionals may misdiagnose, or fail to diagnose, serious health problems in an unborn baby.